Saadullahkhan3/Github-Actions-Pipelines-Demo/README.md

 - ✅: Add a summary step that concatenates test results.
 - ✅: Fail workflow if a minimum number of tests decreases (track via saved artifact + diff).
 - ✅: Introduce a scheduled run (cron) to test nightly against node:current.
+(Separate Job as it was becoming too complex)
 - ✅: Add a manual workflow_dispatch input to skip build.